rweigel/stats/hw.md

 # HW 1

 The first two problems of this homework are intended to primarily be a review of the programming techniques that you will need for this class.
 The problems mention the Law of Large Numbers, confidence intervals, and hypothesis testing.
-You do not need to know anything about the statistical theory behind them in order to solve these problems.
+You do not need to know anything about the statistical theory behind them to solve these problems.

 ----

-The Law of Large Numbers tells us that as $n\rightarrow \infty$ the sample average defined by
+The Law of Large Numbers tells us that as $n\rightarrow \infty$, the sample average defined by

 $$\overline{X}\equiv\frac{1}{n}\sum_{i=1}^n X_i$$

 will be near the population average $\mu$ with a given probability.
 Given $n$ samples from a population, we don't expect $\overline{X}$ to exactly match $\mu$.
 The Law of Large Numbers allows us to make a statement about the difference $\overline{X}-\mu$.
-Specifically, the statement involves the probability that $|\overline{X}-\mu|$ is smaller that a certain value.
+Specifically, the statement involves the probability that $|\overline{X}-\mu|$ is smaller than a particular value.

 If you are interested, for a more formal definition of the Law of Large Numbers and proofs, see
 * [Orloff and Bloom, Reading 6b](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading6b.pdf)